Two passengers from coronavirus-hit cruise ship in Japan die as public criticism grows

 The NIID said there should be no problem if people had shown no symptoms for 14 days and had tested negative for the virus during the period their health was under surveillance.

-Besides those on the cruise liner and returnees brought home from Wuhan, China, about 70 cases of domestic infections have been confirmed in Japan, including 25 in Tokyo, public broadcaster NHK reported.
+Besides those on the cruise liner and returnees brought home from the epicenter of the epidemic Wuhan in China, about 70 cases of domestic infections have been confirmed in Japan, including 25 in Tokyo, public broadcaster NHK reported.

-The spread of the virus has raised concerns about planning for the Tokyo Summer Olympics as well as the impact on Japan’s economy.

-Reporting by Linda Sieg, Chang-Ran Kim, Akiko Okamoto, Ju-min Park, Hideto Sakai and Daewong Kim; writing by Linda Sieg; Editing by Sam Holmes
+Reporting by Linda Sieg, Chang-Ran Kim, Akiko Okamoto, Ju-min Park, Hideto Sakai and Daewong Kim; writing by Linda Sieg; Editing by Sam Holmes and Michael Perry